-During 19-23 March 2016, Lviv saw the 3rd part of the History Begins in the Family international youth project.
-Halyna Stasevych (Bunio), project coordinator on behalf of the Ukrainian Action: Healing the Past programme, tells about a new format used to introduce the project participants to the history of Lviv city during World War II, new both within the project and the programme.
+From March 19 to March 23 2016 Lviv hosted the 3rd part of the History Begins in the Family international youth project.
+Halyna Stasevych (Bunio), project coordinator of the Ukrainian Action: Healing the Past program, tells about a new both project and program format used to introduce the history of WWII Lviv to the participants.

 As a result, we have developed three quest routes for three teams, each consisting of participants from Ukraine, Poland, and Germany.
 The teams learned about the objects by reading QR-codes, performed tasks, and made selfies with the historical objects in the background.
 The quest tasks were diverse including the ones that demanded using analytical skills and creativity.
 Learning about the history of some parts of the routes was facilitated by expert guides.
 At the end of the quest, all team members pieced together the topic-related jigsaw puzzle out of the puzzle parts they found on their routes.

 Developing the quest, we intended to focus on the stories of the witnesses and actors of the place-related events, representatives of different communities of the multicultural city of the time, and cover periods of occupation of both regimes, compared to predominantly Nazi perspective at the previous project meetings in Germany and Poland.
 The priority was set to submit this information without needless epithets, glorification or humiliation, and multilaterally, including the manifestations of love of freedom, resistance, and kindness, as well as issues associated with difficult moral choice and abuse not only on the part of the actors of the Nazi and Soviet totalitarian regimes but also by the representatives of the occupied population.
 Thus, participants had the opportunity both to add to the knowledge of the topic and to come to the level of human values, including family values, and, finally, take a fresh look at the past.
 They shared their discoveries and conclusions later at the presentation of their quest experience.